ccollicutt/spring-cloud-gateway-learning-center/README.md

 ## Lab Requirements

 This lab requires that the Spring Cloud Gateway for Kubernetes Operator has already been deployed into the Kubernetes cluster that the workshop is using.

-## Standing on the Shoulders of Giants

-Please note that some of this workshop was translated from [Adib Saikali's Spring Cloud Workshop](https://github.com/asaikali/spring-one-2021-gateway-for-k8s-workshop).

-As well, this blog post: [Advanced Service Concurrency and Rollouts with Tanzu](https://tanzu.vmware.com/developer/blog/advanced-service-concurrency-and-rollouts-with-tanzu/)